Today we discuss how to promote affiliate products…aka marketing. A huge part of affiliate marketing is, indeed, the marketing. Yes, shocking I know!

 My name is Irma and I help new bloggers to learn the ropes.
 There is a lot to take in that first year of blogging, from choosing a niche to changing your mindset from worker bee mentality to that of successful entrepreneur.

 I like to focus on practical information and positive thinking, so if that sounds good to you please sign up for my weekly newsletter of tips and free stuff for bloggers.

-Subscribers will get exclusive content, including my latest guide: Are You Ready To Be An Affiliate?
+Subscribers will get exclusive content, including my latest guide: The 5-Minute Guide to Affiliate Marketing.
 Sign up to get your copy!

 Promoting Affiliate Products

 Using affiliate links can be a bit intimidating.
 I feel your pain.
 The first time I put an affiliate link into a post, I took it right back out!